Jeffrey P. Gold, M.D.

-Jeffrey P. Gold, M.D., the University of Nebraska Medical Center’s chancellor since early 2014, will add leadership of UNO to his responsibilities on May 8, pending approval by the Board of Regents at its June meeting.
-Dr. Gold succeeds current Chancellor John Christensen, who last fall announced his decision to step down after more than a decade of leadership at UNO.
+Jeffrey P. Gold, M.D., the University of Nebraska Medical Center’s chancellor since early 2014, added leadership of UNO to his responsibilities on May 8, 2017, and approved by the Board of Regents at its June meeting.
+Dr. Gold succeeds current Chancellor John Christensen, who announced his decision to step down after more than a decade of leadership at UNO.

 Dr. Gold is a nationally recognized leader and tireless advocate for transforming higher education, academic medicine and health care delivery.

 Prior to joining UNMC, Dr. Gold served as chancellor of the University of Toledo’s academic and clinical health sciences, which includes the colleges of Medicine, Nursing, Pharmacy, Health Science and Human Service, and Graduate Studies.
 In that role, Dr. Gold had full leadership responsibility of the clinical, education and research programs, the faculty practice plan and the integrated hospital and ambulatory health care delivery system.

 Prior to joining the University of Toledo, Dr. Gold served in academic and clinical leadership roles at the Albert Einstein College of Medicine – Montefiore Medical System as professor, department chair and heart center director and previously at the Weill Cornell College of Medicine – New York Presbyterian Medical Center as professor and division chief of children’s cardiac surgery programs where he was an active academic cardiac surgeon.
 His research has been extramurally supported for decades, including by the NIH, AHA, AMA, NYSDOH and others.